Master of Science in China Business Studies

 With relevant theories and up-to-date practical applications, the programme aims to equip students with systematic knowledge of business practices and the ability to analyse changes in government policies and regulations that affect business operations in China.

-- demonstrate a basic understanding of Chinese language.
+Learning Objective: Demonstrate a basic understanding of Chinese language.

 The broadened curriculum includes Chinese language for international students and Chinese culture and cross-cultural management for all students.